Exceptional M-brane sigma models and $\eta$-symbols: Exotic branes and gauge fields in the external space

 In order to reproduce whole actions for a KKM in the $E_{d(d)}$ exceptional spacetime with $1\leq d\leq 8$, we need to include external fields up to the 8-form,

-and write down a gauge invariant action.
-Since all components of the field $\BA_{\hat{\mu}_1\cdots\hat{\mu}_8,\,i}$, where $\{\hat{\mu}\}=\{\mu,\,i\}$, are contained in these external fields, the Wess-Zumino term for a KKM will be completely reproduced.
+and write down a gauge-invariant action.
+Since all components of the field $\BA_{\hat{\mu}_1\cdots\hat{\mu}_8,\,i}$, where $\{\hat{\mu}\}=\{\mu,\,i\}$, are contained in these external fields, the Wess--Zumino term for a KKM will be completely reproduced.
 On the other hand, in order to consider the exotic $5^3$-brane, we need to consider $3\leq d\leq 8$.
 In this case, naively, we may write down an action using only

 These external fields include all components of $\BA_{\hat{\mu}_1\cdots\hat{\mu}_9,\,i_1i_2i_3}$\,.
 Similarly, the exotic $2^6$-brane appears only for $6\leq d\leq 8$, and in order to write down the action, we may only need